The ASAM Pain & Addiction Essentials Online - Module 5: Treatment - Nonpharmacological Approaches

 No Relevant Financial Disclosures

 Dr Rudolf is a physician board certified in addiction medicine, pain medicine, medical acupuncture and family medicine practicing at Swedish Pain Services in Seattle.
 The clinic integrates multidisciplinary pain care approaches in an effort to optimize patient functional outcomes and self-efficacy.
 He has also worked extensively in inpatient substance use disorder treatment settings and has published on the topic of opioid withdrawal management.
-He is the current Chair of the ASAM Pain and Addiction Committee, the current president of the Washington Society of Addiction Medicine, and is a clinical associate professor at University of Washington.
+He is the current Chair of the ASAM Pain and Addiction Committee, the immediate past president of the Washington Society of Addiction Medicine, and is a clinical associate professor at University of Washington.

 No relevant financial disclosures.